 If a child has not been picked up by 2:30 p.m., the guardian will be contacted.
 If the guardian cannot be reached the persons on the emergency list will be contacted.
 As a last resort, and only if the guardian or any other individuals listed on the emergency form cannot be contacted, the Dept. of Children Services and the Van Buren County Sheriff will be notified that the child has been abandoned.
-Keep in mind the pick-up time is 2:00 p.m. and excessive late pick-ups/violation can result in termination from the program.
-Arrangements can be made with your child's classroom teacher.
+Keep in mind the pick-up time is 2:30 p.m. and excessive late pick-ups/violation can result in termination from the program.
+Arrangements can be made with your child's classroom teacher or the Family/Community Partnership Specialist.